 Videos of pupil response during the light test were collected using SafetyScanTM infrared videography goggles developed by Ocular Data Systems.
 Trajectories of pupil size during the light response test, like that shown in Figure 1, were extracted from the videos using the video segmentation pipeline described in Steinhart et al, 2023 [8].
-These trajectories represent percent change in pupil size for each eye after cannabis consumption (occasional and daily use groups) or after a short rest period (no use control group).
+These trajectories represent percent change in pupil size from the start of the light test for the right eye after cannabis consumption in the occasional and daily use groups, and after a short rest period for the no use control group.
 Pupil light response trajectories were truncated to 400 frames, approximately 13.3 seconds after the start of the light test.

 In the sample of 84 participants used in this analysis, there were 29 participants in the no-use group, and 30 and 25 participants in the occasional and daily use groups, respectively.
-Participants ranged in age from 25.1 to 45.3 years with an average of 32 years (sd = 5.02); an average BMI of 25.4 kg/m2 (sd = 4.41); and approximately 58% male (N = 49); see Table 1.
+Participants ranged in age from 25.1 to 45.3 years with an average of 32 years (sd = 5.02); had an average BMI of 25.4 kg/m2 (sd = 4.41); and were approximately 58% male (N = 49); see Table 1.
 Time between cannabis consumption and the pupil light response test varied from 53 – 84 minutes with a median of 62 minutes (see Figure 4A).

 Functional Data Analysis

 Functional data analysis (FDA) is a field of statistics that models full trajectories without extracting pre-defined specific features.
-It examines differences in the patterns of the trajectories as it relates to an outcome, and how the patterns of the trajectories differ based on individual characteristics.
+It examines differences in the patterns of the trajectories as they relate to an outcome such as differences in the pupil light response trajectory that inform whether a person is a cannabis user; as well as, how the patterns of the trajectories differ based on individual characteristics, such as how the average pupil light response in the occasional cannabis use group differs from the no-use group.
 The term “functional” in FDA refers to the structure of the data as a function over time instead of a characteristic of the participant or covariates.
-In our analysis, a single functional unit is the pupil response trajectory for a single subject.
+In our analysis, a single functional unit is the pupil light response trajectory for a single subject.
 This functional unit is denoted with yitor xit for participant i, depending on whether the trajectory is modelled as the outcome or covariate, with t specifying the time at which the measurement was assessed.
-For example, if participant 1 has the pupil response trajectory shown in Figure 1, with pupil change of -20% at 2 seconds after the start of the light test, then yit=y12= -20.
-Similarly, at 5 seconds after the start of the light test y15=-15.
+For example, if participant 1 has the pupil light response trajectory shown in Figure 1, with pupil change of -25.3% at 2 seconds after the start of the light test, then yit=y12= -20.
+Similarly, at 5 seconds after the start of the light test y15=-14.9.

 Our analysis uses two distinct FDA methods to model differences in pupil response to light after cannabis use.
 The first method is used to predict recent cannabis use and treats the pupil response trajectory as a covariate.
-The second method is used to model and visualize how patterns in the pupil response trajectories differ for participants with patterns of daily cannabis use, occasional cannabis use, and no use, and treats pupil response trajectory as the outcome.
-These methods and their roles in analysis and are described in more detail below.
+The second method is used to model and visualize how patterns in the pupil response trajectories differ for participants with patterns of daily cannabis use, occasional cannabis use, and no use, and treats the pupil light response trajectory as the outcome.
+These methods and their roles in this analysis are described in more detail below.

 Predicting recent cannabis use